Rader Family Farms wants you!!

 Q: What is the work attire?

 A: The farm will provide T-shirts to wear to work (you wash them) and you can wear clean jeans, knee-length shorts, or capris, and closed-toe shoes.
-Masks are required and will be provided to you if you do not have one.
 Food service workers have additional requirements.

 Q: Are there things that are not allowed while I am at work?